Got a uni question? Find your answer now on The Student Room.

 H1,H2,H2,H2,H2

-Specific subjects/grades required for entry: Grade H2 or higher in Higher Level Mathematics and an accepted arts/humanities subject.
+Specific subjects/grades required for entry: Grade H2 or higher in Higher Level Mathematics and an accepted arts/humanities or social science subject.

 OCR Cambridge Technical Extended Diploma